-Payment will be made for no more than two months of the emergency shelter or temporary housing expense.
+Payment will be made for no more than two two months of the emergency shelter or three months of temporary housing expenses.
+An additional one-month of assistance can be awarded by approval of the Director.
+Applicants are permitted to relocate once to another emergency shelter or temporary housing location with respect to the period covered under assistance.
 Expenses may be paid for the following:

-- Emergency Shelter - Applicants whose residence is uninhabitable due to natural, chemical, or any other type of condition as declared by a city, county, township, or state agency - verification of circumstance within the last three months is required; - Applicants whose residence is unsafe due to criminal activity verification of circumstance within the last three months is required. - · Temporary Housing - Homeless applicants, excepting those in "doubled-up" living arrangements, see pg.
-4; - Applicants who are residing in a domestic violence shelter.
+- Emergency Shelter - Applicants whose residence is uninhabitable due to natural, chemical, or any other type of condition as declared by a city, county, township, or state agency verification of circumstance within the last three months is required; - Applicants whose residence is unsafe due to criminal activity verification of circumstance within the last three months is required. - Temporary Housing - Homeless applicants, excepting those in "doubled-up" living arrangements, see pg.
+4; - o Applicants who are residing in a domestic violence shelter. - o Other temporary housing costs (i.e. hotel or motel). - Applicants for temporary housing must agree to a monthly review process with FCDJFS for permanent housing assistance.